pulsar-edit/pulsar/packages/styleguide/README.md

 # Styleguide package

-Styleguide will show you all the UI components used in Pulsar.
+Styleguide will show you all the UI components used in Lumine.
 It is useful as a reference when developing themes and packages.

 * <kbd>cmd-ctrl-shift-g</kbd> (macOS) and <kbd>ctrl-shift-g</kbd> (Windows and Linux) opens it in a new tab
 * You can click on the section headings to expand/collapse them